Cascade and Parallel Convolutional Recurrent Neural Networks on EEG-based Intention Recognition for Brain Computer Interface: Experiments and Result Summary

-Table \ref{tab: parallel} shows the comparison of different structures of the parallel model.
-The hidden state size of the LSTM cells in RNN components is set as 16 empirically.
-It is also observed that the performance can be improved by more CNN layers or RNN layers.
-The most different character of the parallel model and the cascade model is the fusion approach of spatial and temporal features.
-Tn the parallel model the data flows the CNN and RNN concurrently.
-Hence, there are diverse methods to fuse the parallel data.
-Here two basic fusion approaches, (concatenate and add) as well as two improved fusion approaches (concatenate joint fully connected layer and concatenate joint pointwise convolutional operation \cite{Chollet_2017_CVPR}) are studied.
+Since it is impossible to exhaustively investigate the neural network architectures, here we study the effects of the key components of the proposed models.
+The results are summarized in Table \ref{tab: cascade} and Table \ref{tab: parallel} for the cascade model and the parallel model respectively.
+It is shown that more CNN or RNN layers would result better accuracy for both frameworks.
+However this performance improvement is at the cost of computational resources, thus we choose three CNN layers and two RNN layers by the trade-off between performance and efficiency.
+Fully connected layers are also critical components for the cascade model to create robust spatio-temporal representations, especially the layer linking the CNN part and the RNN part.
+In the parallel model, the data flows through the CNN and RNN concurrently, and there are diverse methods to fuse the parallel features.
+Here two basic fusion approaches (concatenation and summation) as well as two improved fusion approaches (concatenation joint fully connected layer and concatenation joint pointwise convolutional operation \cite{Chollet_2017_CVPR}) are studied.
 It is interesting to find that the basic fusion methods perform better results with accuracy higher than 98\%.
 Complex or advanced neural network needs careful training and parameter tuning to achieve better performance, thus it is redundant to add more operations when basic approaches are capable to achieve satisfactory results.